linrunner/tlp-doc/faq/battery.rst

 Symptom: despite the stop threshold is set to 100% either by configuration or by :command:`tlp fullcharge/setcharge`, charging of BAT1 stops at around 80%.

-Cause: this is hardcoded into Lenovo's embedded controller (EC) firmware.
+Cause: this is hard-coded into Lenovo's embedded controller (EC) firmware.
 After BAT1 reaches 80% charging commences with BAT0 until 100%, afterwards BAT1
 continues until 100%.
 If a stop threshold is set for BAT0, the last step may never happen.